MCG-NJU/MMN/README.md

 Dec, 2021 - We uploaded the code and trained weights for Charades-STA, ActivityNet-Captions and TACoS datasets.

+Todo: The code for spatio-temporal video grounding (HC-STVG dataset) will be available soon.

 ### Datasets

 * Download the [video feature](https://rochester.app.box.com/s/8znalh6y5e82oml2lr7to8s6ntab6mav) provided by [2D-TAN](https://github.com/microsoft/2D-TAN).